 Third Party vendors that process and store credit card information for Clark using Clark's merchant accounts include:

-Credit Card Data - Full magnetic strip or the PAN (Primary Account Number) plus any of the following:
+Credit Card Data - Full magnetic stripe or the PAN (Primary Account Number) plus any of the following:

 PCI-DSS - Payment Card Industry Data Security Standard